How you can help

 "It made a difference to that one"

-The worst discrimination
+End the worst discrimination

 There is no greater form of discrimination than to end another human being's life because that human being is unwanted, imperfect or unloved.
 We must work toward the day when each and every human being is empowered with their full human rights — the paramount of which is life itself.